 Before that, I think it is important to give a special mention to the Etisalat Prize.
 It is the only prestigious – if money makes it such – award out of African soil.
 Etisalat is awarded the best African writing of fiction – especially long form such as novels.
 We need more companies to do this.
 I think we have too many companies supporting all sorts of brainless entertainment; especially music and sport – all for TV rights.
 So I want to put it on record that as a publisher, I am very impressed by the Etisalat award.
 At long last, African writers can be recognised and even well rewarded in their own continent.
 I take my hat off!
 At last an award that will recognise our literature for its literary quality.
-For the first time, we will be awarded for being literature.
+For the first time, we will be awarded for being literate.
 The western awards place emphasis on our literature as an outsider – African literature!
 We are the odd one out!

 So why are these awards a good exercise for African literature?